SanWatty/WhackAGhoul/README.md

 A tokyo ghoul themed whack a mole game.

 Instructions:
-In AllFiles.rar, click on the Menu.html then press start game to acccess the game.
+Click on the Menu.html then press start game to acccess the game.
+For Zipped files, locate the Menu.html file and access the game through the start game title.

 Responsive/mobile support not implemented.
 Leaderboards functionality not implemented.